REGnosys/rosetta-code-generators/README.md

 ### Writing a generator

-To provide your own, you simply need to subclass the ``` AbstractExternalGenerator```  class and provide a concrete implementation of its generate method.
+To provide your own, simply create a new package under ``` src/main/java/com/regnosys/rosetta/generators/``` and subclass the ``` AbstractExternalGenerator```  class and provide a concrete implementation of its generate method.

 ```
 public abstract Map<String, ? extends CharSequence> generate(RosettaJavaPackages packages, List<RosettaRootElement> elements, String version);